Alright, folks — this is a quick one. (You’re welcome.)

 You’ll be absolutely shocked to hear that there isn’t a huge market for toilet seat locks.
 You’ve basically got three options:

 Safety 1st’s old toilet lock is well-liked by most parents (we don’t recommend the newer one).
 It sits on top of the lid and keeps it shut unless you unhitch the locking mechanism:

 Note that you might not be able to sit the lid/seat fully back with this, depending on how much clearance space you have.

 Another toilet lock is the Mommy’s Helper Lid-Lok.
 It affixes to the side of the toilet and unlocks easily to fold back.
 You can see it in action here (cue to 35 seconds to see how to release it).
-It works just fine for many, but some users note that the plastic is pretty flimsy and can be broken by curious little ones.
+It works just fine for many, but some reviewers note that it doesn’t have a great fit on every toilet seat.
+Others note that the plastic is pretty flimsy and can be broken by curious little ones.
 If your kiddo’s the type to fiddle with locks a ton, better opt for the Safety 1st, or a latch lock:

 Every single toddler who sees a toilet paper roll desperately wants to unravel it — this is straight-up human nature.
 To ward off your little hooligans from turning your bathroom into a sea of unraveled toilet paper, try this great parent hack: a hair tie or rubber band around the TP roll (courtesy of the clever folks at Seesaws and Sawhorses):